lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 The Security Considerations sections of {{!I-D.ietf-lamps-kyber-certificates}} and {{!RFC9629}} apply to this specification as well.

-For ML-KEM specific security considerations refer to {{?I-D.sfluhrer-cfrg-ml-kem-security-considerations}}.
+For ML-KEM-specific security considerations refer to {{?I-D.sfluhrer-cfrg-ml-kem-security-considerations}}.

 The ML-KEM variant and the underlying components need to be selected consistent with the desired security level.
 Several security levels have been identified in NIST SP 800-57 Part 1 {{?NIST.SP.800-57pt1r5}}.
 To achieve 128-bit security, ML-KEM-512 SHOULD be used, the key-derivation function SHOULD provide at least 128 bits of preimage strength, and the symmetric key-encryption algorithm SHOULD have a security strength of at least 128 bits.
 To achieve 192-bit security, ML-KEM-768 SHOULD be used, the key-derivation function SHOULD provide at least 192 bits of preimage strength, and the symmetric key-encryption algorithm SHOULD have a security strength of at least 192 bits.
 In the case of AES Key Wrap, a 256-bit key is typically used because AES-192 is not as commonly deployed.
 To achieve 256-bit security, ML-KEM-1024 SHOULD be used, the key-derivation function SHOULD provide at least 256 bits of preimage strength, and the symmetric key-encryption algorithm SHOULD have a security strength of at least 256 bits.